-Therefore, lightweightness is an important aspect that we are going to talk about here.
-Because the performance of IoT devices is often very poor, and some even only have sensors, node devices can only perform extensive sensing collection of information and remote-control commands.
-The nodes of the blockchain often have certain requirements for the storage and calculation of the equipment, because the hash function needs to be calculated.
-Blockchain uses smart contracts to make IoT devices lightweight i.e. capability of IoT devices increases as per the need of Blockchain.
-Above all, lightweightness is obvious to make synchronization between IoT and Blockchain
+Because the performance of IoT devices is often very poor and some even only consist of sensors, node devices can only perform extensive sensing collection of information and remote-control commands.
+The nodes of the blockchain often have certain requirements for the storage and calculation of the equipment, such as calculation of the hash function.
+Blockchain can make use of smart contracts to achieve lightweightness through passing much of the IoT device’s workload to the smart contracts..

-Figure: IoT and Blockchain.

 Recent Advances in BCoT Research

-Since the concept of lightweight blockchain of things was put forward, academia has carried out many pieces of research on it [11], which also provides a theoretical basis for the wide application of blockchain technology, including but not limited to energy, medical, finance, and other disciplines [12].
-As bitcoin has gained more and more popularity in recent years, however, generally speaking, people still lack effective corresponding technical solutions and management plans.
-Although Bitcoin has deprived the government of its coinage rights by technological means in recent years and has achieved rapid development, the anonymity of its transactions has prevented it from being recognized by most governments.
-At the same time, although the digital currency derived from blockchain technology has not been recognized by the government in the corresponding field, blockchain technology, an architecture that uses encryption algorithms, time stamps, and consensus mechanisms, has been used in various industries and even government departments.
-It has a wide range of applications.
-We need to continue to accumulate experience to break this technical barrier [13].
+Since the concept of lightweight blockchain of things was put forward, quite a good number of research has been conducted thus far [12], which also provides a theoretical basis for the wide application of blockchain technology, including but not limited to: energy, medical, finance and other disciplines [13].